Fatigue is one of the most common (and frequently reported) symptoms of hypothyroidism.

 Shots are superior to oral forms because they get directly into the tissues and bypass gastrointestinal absorption.

-Many thyroid patients have issues with constipation, SIBO and other GI related issues that can impair absorption of nutrients (and even other hormones).
+Many thyroid patients have issues with constipation, SIBO, and other GI-related issues that can impair the absorption of nutrients (and even other hormones).